 It also helps to understand your audience’s engagement habits as a way to maximize your reach.
 Unfortunately, with the implementation of algorithms for Facebook business pages, and now, Instagram accounts, things are constantly evolving.
 But it does help to have a general idea of when your posting will have the most reach, and thus, the most potential to be on display for couples who are in the market for a photographer.
 A good way to gather these metrics is using a site like Iconosquare or even Instagram’s analytics for business accounts.
 While Iconosquare costs money, it’s a relatively low fee for such concise feedback regarding your content and engagement habits/trends among your followers.
 The important thing is to never let that influence what content you should share because you should always share the work that moves you, the work you’re passionate about.
 Curating and messaging absolutely matter, but you can be mindful of both while not sacrificing your personal creative integrity.

-The choice to advertise is wholly personal.
+The choice to advertise is totally personal.
 And it takes time to discern where your advertising dollars should be spent and where they will yield the most results.
 So many factors are at play here from geographic location, to shooting style, and your work’s final aesthetic.
-Generally people will spend approximately $1200-$1500 a year to advertise with one channel (wedding blot/website).
+Generally people will spend approximately $1200-$1500 a year to advertise with one channel (wedding blog/website).
+Take some time to sit down and discern what you can reasonably budget in advertising for the year.
 You want to make sure you’re not throwing money away and that you’re getting a return on your investment.
 So take your time and educate yourself about your region, what sites, if any, couples in your market, or niche, frequent.
 And, again, your aesthetic and personality absolutely plays a role here as well.
 Think of it like this: Are you a Green Wedding Shoes shooter, a Style Me Pretty shooter, a Junebug Weddings shooter, or none of the above?
+Google Adwords is another great area to consider allocating some of your advertising budget if you have it.
+While it might seem a touch daunting and confusing at first, there are a plethora of free resources available that adequately explain the process and benefit of using Google Adwords.
+We recommend starting here.
 Figuring out these rudimentary aspects will help you navigate the world of advertising for your services.

 Clear & Concise Business Practices: